determined-ai/determined/docs/quickstart-mdldev.rst

  Run a Hyperparameter Tuning Job
 *********************************

-This example demonstrates hyperparameter search.
-The example uses the ``adaptive.yaml`` configuration file, which is similar to the ``const.yaml`` file in the first example but includes additional hyperparameter settings:
+This example showcases hyperparameter search in Determined.

+It uses the ``adaptive.yaml`` configuration file, which is similar to the ``const.yaml`` file used in the first example, but includes additional hyperparameter settings:

 .. code:: yaml